Syksy/curatedPCaData/README.md

     ##  *Format() - convert into a long or wide DataFrame
     ##  assays() - convert ExperimentList to a SimpleList of matrices
     ##  exportClass() - save data to flat files

     curatedPCaData::mae_sun
-    ## A MultiAssayExperiment object of 7 listed
+    ## A MultiAssayExperiment object of 8 listed
     ##  experiments with user-defined names and respective classes.
-    ##  Containing an ExperimentList class object of length 7:
+    ##  Containing an ExperimentList class object of length 8:
-    ##  [1] gex.rma: matrix with 12798 rows and 79 columns
+    ##  [1] gex.rma: matrix with 12784 rows and 79 columns
     ##  [2] cibersort: matrix with 22 rows and 79 columns
     ##  [3] xcell: matrix with 39 rows and 79 columns
     ##  [4] epic: matrix with 8 rows and 79 columns
     ##  [5] quantiseq: matrix with 11 rows and 79 columns
     ##  [6] mcp: matrix with 11 rows and 79 columns
     ##  [7] scores: matrix with 4 rows and 79 columns
+    ##  [8] estimate: data.frame with 4 rows and 79 columns
     ## Functionality:
     ##  experiments() - obtain the ExperimentList instance
     ##  colData() - the primary/phenotype DataFrame